tsdh/lein-html5-docs/README.md

-I've written this plugin because I was unable to get [autodoc](http://tomfaulhaber.github.com/autodoc/) or [marginalia](http://fogus.me/fun/marginalia/) working for me.
+I've written this plugin because I was unable to get [autodoc](http://tomfaulhaber.github.com/autodoc/) or [marginalia](http://fogus.me/fun/marginalia/) to give me exactly the sort of output I desired.
 So I decided to write my own minimal API docs generation tool.
 The code of this plugin lived as a leiningen task in one of my projects for several month, and everything was hard-coded to match this very project's needs.

-Now I invested some time to rip it out of there and make it a stand-alone leiningen plugin.
+Then I've invested some time to rip it out of there and make it a stand-alone leiningen plugin.
 It should basically work for any leiningen project, but I didn't test it extensively.